synnaxlabs/synnax/client/ts/api/client.api.md

     } | null | undefined;
 }>;

+// Warning: (ae-missing-release-tag) "NodeOntologyType" is part of the package's API, but it is missing a release tag (@alpha, @beta, @public, or @internal)
+//
 // @public (undocumented)
 const NodeOntologyType: ResourceType;

+// Warning: (ae-missing-release-tag) "NotFoundError" is part of the package's API, but it is missing a release tag (@alpha, @beta, @public, or @internal)
+//
 // @public (undocumented)
 export class NotFoundError extends QueryError {
     // (undocumented)